Contact Us Today

 If you don’t have one already, adding a life insurance policy to your estate plan can serve a number of different benefits.
 For individuals who have no exposure to estate taxes, life insurance is beneficial if you have a family that depends on you as the primary source of income or need additional funds to pay for things such as funeral expenses.
 For individuals exposed to estate taxes, life insurance can be used to pay any estate taxes due upon your death.

-Planning for charitable giving should may be part of your estate plan.
+Planning for charitable giving should may be part of your North Carolina estate plan.
 Special types of trusts such as charitable lead or charitable remainder trusts can provide creative solutions to minimize estate tax while allowing you to donate to charity as you see fit.
 In fact, giving to charity during your lifetime and after your death can significantly reduce taxes on your estate.

 Gift Tax Planning